LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ## Demo2 - Running without the load balancer

+The point here is that the authentication and authorization plugins will work directly on a servant not running under mserve.
 Note that in each case below the servant will stay up when the client disconnects.
 That's because the "exitOnClose" plugin is omitted !